 Privacy & Security

-Think your neighbor…or that brother-in-law you don’t like—is a tax cheat?
+Think your neighbor—or that brother-in-law you don’t like—is a tax cheat?
 Then download IRS Form 211 to claim your reward—at least 15% of the “additional taxes, penalties, and fines collected as a result of the informant’s information.”

 Not satisfied with 15%?
 The IRS will pay you up to 30% of the taxes, penalties, and interest collected in cases where $2 million or more is at stake.
-The Securities & Exchange Commission (SEC) also pays rewards of up to 30% to whistleblowers who provide original information leading to prosecutions for violations of securities or commodities laws.

 While the press release didn’t go into detail about what “drug cash” is, we know from experience what it means.
 In order for what the FBI refers to as drug cash to be seized from its owner, all that’s required is for the cash to be contaminated with narcotics residues.
 And at least 85% of circulating cash is contaminated in this manner.
 Chances are that if you were to pull out your wallet, most of the bills in it have some trace of drug residues on them.
 It’s thought that the cash picks up drug residues by being put in counting machines with tainted bills.

-And while the most notorious cash seizures we’ve written about occur in airports or during vehicle highway stops, there’s nothing stopping someone you thought was your best friend from calling the FBI’s tip line and telling them they think you’re storing a large quantity of “drug cash” in your home.
+While the most notorious cash seizures we’ve written about occur in airports or during vehicle highway stops, there’s nothing stopping someone you thought was your best friend from calling the FBI’s tip line and telling them they think you’re storing a large quantity of “drug cash” in your home.

 While we don’t condone criminal activity, in real life, many of the cash seizures we’re aware of have no connection whatsoever to any crime.
 The vast majority of them occur under America’s notorious civil forfeiture laws, which we’ve referred to as “the beast that won’t die.”
 We’ve also warned that cash is especially vulnerable to this despicable legal process.

-In civil forfeiture cases, police don’t need to convict you of a crime or even accuse you of one in order to snatch your property.
+In civil forfeiture cases, police don’t need to convict you of a crime or even accuse you of one to snatch your property.
 They merely need to allege that your property is somehow involved in or facilitating a crime.

 That’s led to a practice critics call “policing for profit,” in which police agencies become addicted to civil forfeitures.
 In some jurisdictions, 40% of police revenue comes from forfeiture.